CottonPajamas/Giphie-Angular/README.md

 Note: In the event that you face issues connecting to the java server due to your chrome's origin policy, run this in cmd (if on windows).
 This will open a browser with web security disabled allowing you to access the TestServer.
 (Replace the directory according to wherever your chrome browser is installed.)
 >>"C:\Program Files\Google\Chrome\Application\chrome.exe" --user-data-dir="C:/Chrome dev session" --disable-web-security<br />

-(Replace the directory according to wherever your chrome browser is installed.)

 7. To deploy to your server, run the following:
 >>ng build --prod --aot --deploy-url TestServer